-MAPRI has seven research scientists and over 15 affiliated clinician researchers, in various clinical fields and disciplines.
-Additional department resources include grant administration support, data managers and analysts, clinical research nurses and assistants, and biostatisticians.
-MAPRI offers expertise in health services research, including health disparities and economic impact of healthcare, epidemiology, health information technology, disease specific research in infectious diseases (including HIV/AIDS and hepatitis) and oncology, and clinical trials, all within a racially and ethnically diverse population.
-Currently, MAPRI is developing the following registries:
+MAPRI has seven research scientists and over 15 affiliated clinician researchers in various clinical fields and disciplines.
+Additional department resources include grant administration support, data managers and analysts, clinical research nurses and assistants, project managers, and biostatisticians.
+MAPRI offers expertise in health services research, including health disparities and economic impact of healthcare, epidemiology, health information technology, disease-specific research in infectious diseases (including HIV/AIDS and hepatitis) and oncology, and clinical trials, all within a racially and ethnically diverse population.
+MAPRI maintains the following registries:

 - Sickle Cell

 - Heart Failure

 In addition, collaborative ties exist with various local institutions, including Johns Hopkins and Georgetown Universities, as well as other organizations across the U.S., including other Kaiser Permanente research units and the Health Care Systems Research Network (HCSRN), Cancer Research Network (CRN), and the FDA Mini-Sentinel Initiative.